SASB - What is Sustainability Accounting Standards Board (SASB) Standards

 minutes

-What is the Sustainability Accounting Standards Board (SASB) Standards?
+What is Sustainability Accounting Standards Board (SASB) Standards?

-The SASB is a 501(c)3 non-profit organization that issues the SASB Standards, one of the leading standards for ESG reporting at the moment.
+The SASB is a non-profit organisation that issues the SASB Standards, one of the leading standards for ESG reporting.

 Some other commonly used ESG standards are the ISO 26000, GRI, and CDP.

-ESG reporting standards are a specific category of guidance that provides specific, replicable, and detailed information on best practices for disclosing sustainability information.
+ESG reporting standards provide specific and detailed information for disclosing sustainability information.

 Standards are key for sustainability reporting because they provide metrics and regularity to the field, thus creating a common blueprint for making frameworks actionable.

-Companies will typically announce the standard that they are using for their reports, but there is currently no universal external verification for whether the standard has been applied well.
+Companies will typically announce the standard that they are using for their reports, but there is currently no universal monitoring, reporting and verification system for sustainability and ESG reporting that can help examine with certainty if the standards have been applied well or the communicated disclosures are valid and true.

 {{encartSpecial}}